Staying at home – what it means

-If you cannot get through and are severely unwell, for example having trouble breathing, contact emergency services (dial 111).
+If you cannot get through and are severely unwell, for example having trouble breathing, contact emergency services (call 111).

 You may not fly within New Zealand.

-You may use a private vehicle to get food or medicine.
+You may use public transport or a private vehicle to get food or medicine.

 Using private vehicles for transport is allowed.
 Where possible, practise physical distancing.